blanchardjeremy/signal-voip-registration-helper/README.md

 ### First, get a VOIP number

 You do need a real phone number, but you don't need a standard phone or mobile carrier (SIM or eSIM).
-It is helpful to get a number you control long-term so that you don't lose access to the Signal account in case you ever nee dto re-verify it.
+It is helpful to get a number you control long-term so that you don't lose access to the Signal account in case you ever need to re-verify it.

 **Where you can get a VOIP number:**

-Reliable places to get a VOIP number:
+_Note:_ These won't be anonymous numbers since your identity is required to set up each account.

 * [Google Voice](https://workspace.google.com/products/voice/) - free - Your number will expire if you don't send a text or make a call once every 3 months.
 (From Google Voice, not from Signal.)
 * [MySudo](https://anonyome.com/individuals/mysudo/) - $2/mo for 1 number, $15/mo for 9 numbers

-Other options:
+**Less-reliable options for getting a VOIP number:**

+> [!WARNING]
-* [SMSPool](https://smspool.net/) - $0.20 per registration - Much cheapter to use if you need to register many accounts. ⚠️ _Use with caution as you only control this number temporarily and there is a chance it can be registered by someone else in the future._ The way to ensure you maintain control is to A) set a [Signal PIN](https://support.signal.org/hc/en-us/articles/360007059792-Signal-PIN) and enable Signal's [registration lock](https://support.signal.org/hc/en-us/articles/360007059792-Signal-PIN#manage_registration_lock) feature and B) check the messages on this number at least once every 7 days.
+> Use the options below with caution because you only control this number temporarily and there is a chance it can be registered by someone else in the future.
+The way to ensure you maintain control is to A) set a [Signal PIN](https://support.signal.org/hc/en-us/articles/360007059792-Signal-PIN) and enable Signal's [registration lock](https://support.signal.org/hc/en-us/articles/360007059792-Signal-PIN#manage_registration_lock) feature and B) check the messages on this number at least once every 7 days.
 If you do both of those things, you should maintain control.

-**Note:** These won't be anonyomus numbers since your identity is required to set up each account.
+* [SMSPool](https://smspool.net/) - $0.20 per registration - Much cheaper to use if you need to register many accounts.
+For increased anonymity, you can purchase using Monero and access the site through Tor.

 ### Interactive Wizard Mode (Recommended)